Skip to main content

 • BackgroundPerceptionJob skips its run

-# Current CPI value
+# Current CPI

 docker exec agent-redis redis-cli GET agent:cpi_current

-# Check if high CPI flag is set
+# Check high-load flag

 docker exec agent-redis redis-cli GET agent:cpi_high

-In the dashboard: visible as a banner in the Cognitive tab when CPI > 80.
+Dashboard: visible as a banner in the Cognitive tab when CPI > 80.

 Self-Integrity Monitor (src/scheduler/integrity.py)